 Throughout the next several months, a series of expert speakers in the field of Higher Education will present on topics pertaining to the Strategic Planning process.
 The series is co-sponsored by the University Senate and the Office of the Provost.

-A panel dedicated to addressing key issues related to the student population at UK will lead a discussion on Thursday, April 17 at 4 p.m. in the UK Athletics Auditorium in the William T. Young Library.
+A panel dedicated to addressing key issues related to the Kentucky legislative environment will lead a discussion on Tuesday, September 9 at 9:30 a.m. in the UK Athletics Auditorium in the William T. Young Library.
 Respondents on the panel include:

 Steve Byars, UK Assistant Vice President for Government Relations: Prior to joining the University Byars was the Vice-President of External Affairs for ALLTEL Corporation, the second largest telephone company in Kentucky.
 He has experience in government relations, regulatory affairs, media relations, public relations and economic development.
 Byars was also employed by Columbia Gas of Kentucky as the Director of External Affairs where he oversaw regulatory and government affairs as well as internal and external communications.
 Prior to joining Columbia Gas he was the president of Lexington United, the economic development organization for the greater Lexington area.
 Byars has a degree in economics from The College of Wooster in Wooster, Ohio with a minor in urban studies.
 He serves on the board of directors of the Urban League of Lexington/Fayette County and is the chair of the Fayette Education Foundation.
 He is a past president of the Kentucky Industrial Development Council.